 - Computation includes images.

-- App management and configuration covers app identity, users, capabilities, traffic splitting, modules, SSL for custom domains, modules, remote access and multitenancy.
+- App management and configuration cover app identity, users, capabilities, traffic splitting, modules, SSL for custom domains, modules, remote access, and multitenancy.

 For more details, please refer to https://developers.google.com/appengine/features/#generally_available_ga_features.

 These features are sure to ultimately become generally available features in some release of the app engine in the future.
 However, their implementation might change in backward-incompatible ways, as these are in the preview.
 These include Sockets, MapReduce and Google Cloud Storage Client Library.